-- If they have at least ten service credit years and are 55 years old, the benefit is reduced by an ERF that varies with age, for each year before age 65. - If they have 30 service credit years and are at least 55 years old, they have the choice of a benefit that is reduced by three percent for each year before age 65; or a benefit with a smaller (or no) reduction factor (depending on age) that imposes stricter return-to-work rules.
+- If they have at least ten service credit years and are 55 years old, the benefit is reduced by an ERF that varies with age, for each year before age 65. - If they have 30 service credit years and are at least 55 years old, and were hired before May 1, 2013, they have the choice of a benefit that is reduced by 3 percent for each year before age 65; or a benefit with a smaller (or no) reduction factor (depending on age) that imposes stricter return-to-work rules. - If they have 30 service credit years, are at least 55 years old, and were hired after May 1, 2013, they have the option to retire early by accepting a reduction of 5 percent for each year before age 65.

-PERS Plan 3 benefit retirement benefits are also actuarially reduced to reflect the choice, if made, of a survivor option.
+PERS Plan 3 benefits are actuarially reduced to reflect the choice, if made, of a survivor option.
 PERS Plan 2 and Plan 3 provide disability benefits.
 There is no minimum amount of service credit required for eligibility.
-The Plan 2 monthly benefit amount is two percent of the AFC per year of service.
-For Plan 3, the monthly benefit amount is one percent of the AFC per year of service.
+The Plan 2 monthly benefit amount is 2 percent of the AFC per year of service.
+For Plan 3, the monthly benefit amount is 1 percent of the AFC per year of service.
 These disability benefit amounts are actuarially reduced for each year that the member's age is less than 65, and to reflect the choice of a survivor option.
 There is no cap on years of service credit, and a cost-of-living allowance is granted (based on the Consumer Price Index) capped at 3 percent annually.